Sinbad-The-Sailor/Abacus/README.md

-# Abacus Asset Modelling
+# Abacus

-Modelling future returns of assets using a modified Jump-Diffusion GJR-GARCH(1,1) model, where dependency is handled with so-called Vine Copulas.
+Sequential investment decisions.

+Currently only working as risk utilites for portfolios and scenario generation.

-### **Equities and Foreign Exchange Model**
+### **Equitie Model**
 Stocks and other equities are model using a modified version of a discretized Merton-Jump-Diffusion SDE.
 Volatility is updated using a GJR-GARCH(1,1) model, and innovations within the model have a generalized Student's t distribution.

 <p align="center">